bootique/bootique/README.md

 	<version>0.7</version>
 </dependency>
 ```
-Write a main class that rins Bootique.
+Write a main class that runs Bootique.
 In this example we are creating a JAX-RS application and the main application class also serves as a JAX-RS resource:

 ```Java
 package com.example;